lun-lun-lun-lun/CISC121Project/README.md

 ## Problem Breakdown & Computational Thinking:
 Decomposition:
-- Take a list
-- Divide list in half, get halves of list
+- accept a list of numbers from the user
-- Split those halves
-- Repeat till at 1
-- Sort the nodes
+- continue dividing the list into two halves until each sub-list has length 1 (my base case here)
+- start merging pairs of smaller sorted lists into bigger sorted lists.
+- during merges repeatedly compare the first elements of each list and append the smaller one
-- Repeat until list is sorted
+- continue merging upward until the entire list becomes one big sorted list
+- at significant steps, show it to the user using some visualization function

 Pattern Recognition:
-- It repeatedly splits lists in half until they are 1 item long
+- every list is treated the same independent of the size
+- split -> recursively sort the halves -> merge halves
+- merge sort process stays the same: compare left[0] and right[0], choose the smaller one of the 2, remove it, append to the result

 Abstraction:
 - the user just puts in a random lsit of numbers and gets out a sorted list.
-They dont have to sort anything
+- They dont have to sort anything themselves
+- they only see the numbers they want to put in, their unsorted list, the steps the algorithm took to sort the list, and the sorted list

 Algorithm Design:
 -  Input: finite list of numbers